TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Crafting_recipes.md

 # Vatt'ghern Crafting Recipes

 A comprehensive guide to the specialized alchemical and forging recipes available to a Vatt'ghern company.
 These recipes allow you to transform rare monster remains and common materials into powerful mutagens, unique equipment, and advanced ammunition.
+Crafting is a core part of PoV, and as such an important mechanic for the player to engage with.

 ## Special Crafting & Alchemy